Light Bulb Recycling: How Do You Recycle All Types? 💡

 - Dispose of everything you used to clean up the broken CFL.
 As for the broken CFL light bulb itself, contact your local council or any recycling facilities you know of and send it to them.
 As I have mentioned above, do not put them in your rubbish bin.

 Also, you can watch this video for more information:

-A halogen light bulb – or lamp – is a type of incandescent lamp that uses halogen gas to increase light intensity and lifespan.
+A halogen light bulb – or lamp – is an incandescent lamp that uses halogen gas to increase light intensity and lifespan.

 They can be put in the general waste bin, provided you dispose of them the same way you dispose of old, incandescent light bulbs, by protecting it with newspaper or packaging materials.

 But, you can also opt to recycle them.
 Yes, you can recycle halogen light bulbs.
-What you can do is contact your local council if they accept halogen light bulb for recycling.
+What you can do is contact your local council if they accept halogen light bulbs for recycling.